scottstackelhouse/emacsd/README.md

 # emacsd
-relatively fast and moduler setup for emacs, works well (for me) on osx and linux.
+Relatively fast and moduler setup for emacs, works well (for me) on osx and linux.

+When you clone this, be sure to name the final destination as ".emacs.d" (sans quotes) in your home directory.

 #License
 Unless otherwise stated in a particular file, the following license applies